-Order this product to upgrade an already installed LHS to the latest LHS 200 Series.
+Order this product to upgrade a previously purchased LHS 100 Series to the latest LHS 200 Series.

 The unit needs to come back to us for main board replacement.